 The Syrian American mentioned to Brehm that he’d launched a crowdfunding effort to rush aid to a pair of Syrian hospitals destroyed by a government-backed airstrike.
 “Unsurprised by his ever-present initiative, I asked him how much he had raised,” recalled Brehm in an email.
 “Expecting an answer of several thousand dollars, my jaw dropped when Abd Al-Rahman shared he had raised over $100,000.”

-Just another day’s work in the life of Traboulsi, a senior biomedical engineer major poised to graduate May 7 as one of the academic stars of Buckeye Nation.
-As he heads off to Stanford Medical School, Traboulsi leaves a shining legacy at Ohio State of sterling accomplishments as a member of an Ohio State engineering team that won a national competition, a Pelotonia cancer research fellow and as the founder of an Ohio State student group — Refuge — committed to helping refugees from around the world gain access to higher education.
+Just another day’s work in the life of Traboulsi, a senior biomedical engineer major who graduated this past May as one of the academic stars of Buckeye Nation.
+Traboulsi left a shining legacy at Ohio State of sterling accomplishments as a member of an Ohio State engineering team that won a national competition, a Pelotonia cancer research fellow and as the founder of an Ohio State student group — Refuge — committed to helping refugees from around the world gain access to higher education.
 He also recently won Ohio State's Undergraduate Student Award for Excellence in Community Service.